kp-catalena/land-economics/README.md

 - Burleson county CAD information (BCAD)
 - Crime information (crime type, date, location, resolution, etc.)
-- Property information (property type, value, tax informaiton, etc.)
+- Property information (property type, value, tax information, etc.)
 - List of BCAD codes for reference

 **Additional data gathered:**

-- Demogrpahic information (education level, age, race) for the location based on the 2010 and 2020 US census info
+- Demographic information (education level, age, race) for the location based on the 2010 and 2020 US census info
 - Texas A&M University population information (pulled from TAMUs website)

 **My contribution:**

-I was extremely excited about this project becuase I thought it would be a great opportunity to analyze some data, tell a story with visualizations, and get valuable feedback from individuals who did data analysis everyday.
+I was extremely excited about this project because I thought it would be a great opportunity to analyze some data, tell a story with visualizations, and get valuable feedback from individuals who did data analysis everyday.
 Since I was so excited, I took more of a leading role for the project.
-When I was reviewing the raw data, which was provided in excel format across different files, I realized it was going to be very difficult to extract any valuable information from the excels.
+When I was reviewing the raw data, which was provided in excel format across different files, I realized it was going to be very difficult to extract any valuable information from the excel.
 I decided to throw the excel documents into a basic (non-relational) database, so I could use SQL to pull relevant information from different sources, eventually building data sets for each topic mentioned above.
-I then shared what data I had pulled with my teammates and cordinated with them on who would do each topic.
+I then shared what data I had pulled with my teammates and coordinated with them on who would do each topic.

 **Data I extracted for the team to pick and choose from:**